Updated: Dec 16, 2020

 Let them introduce themselves...

 Since we first met, we were dreaming to start our own company that put together all our love and energy, a company that would reflect our values, but we were looking for a mission in this world.
-In 2014 after an immersive trip to the Peruvian jungle, we felt in love with passionate farmers that grew coffee and cacao.
+In 2014 after an immersive trip to the Peruvian jungle, we fell in love with passionate farmers that grew coffee and cacao.
 We found our mission, to preserve the biodiversity of our beloved Peru.
-At first, we were thinking of roast heirloom coffee, but cacao was always there in our mind.
+At first, we were thinking of roast heirloom coffee, but cacao was always there in our minds.
 In the summer of 2016, the dream came true.
 We decided to choose cacao and chocolate because the flavors were more direct and clear than coffee, but also because chocolate is a better medium to convey emotions.
 Then, we selected 2 cooperatives of farmers, purchased small equipment, imported our first cocoa beans, and the magic could begin.
 Regarding our name, Qantu represents the national flower of Peru and Bolivia.
 It’s a wildflower that originates from Cusco in Peru, where Elfi and Maxime met more than 10 years ago.
 It’s also a symbol of unity among people.
 The idea of our packaging and mold style comes from Elfi who wanted people to understand the steps to produce chocolate so she came up with the idea of using 9 icons, one for each step.
 It was also designed to help sellers in different stores to remember easily the phases so they could explain to the clients all the process of making chocolate.
 It’s also a good way to explain to people the difference between a chocolate maker and a ‘chocolatier’ who buy coverture chocolate and melt it to make his products.
 In relation to our cacao origin selection, Peru is Elfi`s native country where she was born and raised.
 She knows a lot of people there, culturally is easier to communicate, to build a strong relationship with cacao farmers.
 When we meet people in the jungle, we feel like being at home with the family, the relationship is more natural than when we met people from another culture or language.
 Peru is also one of the countries with more cacao diversity.
 We can easily find many flavor profiles, but the most important is that we find stories that inspire us every day to continue our work.

 I also asked them some questions as you can read down below.